 The book of Nehemiah is one that is filled with courage, effective leadership, faith, motivation, a great sense of adventure and a desire to honor God.
 Upon receiving information that the walls of Jerusalem were broken down and in ruins and the gates burned with fire, Nehemiah clearly understood the dangers and disgrace involved (Nehemiah 1:3).
 It meant the city was unprotected, probably a laughing stock, with its security under grave threat from enemies.
+(Today we are battling with an unseen enemy that has crossed most borders in the form of a dangerous virus).
 He therefore resolved to do something about it.
-This great task that he undertook and finished efficiently was undergirded by much prayer.
+This great task that he undertook and finished efficiently was covered by much prayer.

-This Devotional will focus on some of the prayer strategies adopted by Nehemiah.
-I trust it will help you in your own prayer walk as you face the challenges and the many insecurities that life throws at us.
+This Devotional (in 3 parts) will focus on some of the prayer strategies adopted by Nehemiah.
+I trust it will help you in your own prayer walk as you face the challenges and the insecurities that life has thrown at us.
 Today, we will discuss 4 of those prayer pointers.